To protect your firm or practice from the impact of COVID-19 there are three critical areas you need to focus on right

-Your ability to maximise the most important assets you have in your firm or practice: your team, your time, and your existing clients
+Your ability to maximize the most important assets you have in your firm or practice: your team, your time, and your existing clients

 This directly impacts your profitability.
 Making sure that you and your team can deliver services efficiently, remotely, and in a way that keeps your clients’ confidence, is critical.
 You also need to look at how could you be doing more for existing or past clients.
 Now there is a unique opportunity to deepen your relationships with existing clients and to really become the ‘trusted advisor’, which will bring you increased loyalty and instructions in the future.

 In an online planning session recently, I showed over 70 lawyers how to identify what should go into their own ‘Protect and Pivot’ plan.
 If you’d like help with that too, you can access the recording HERE.

-And if you’d like more in-depth help on creating AND implementing your ‘Pivot’ plan (so you can protect what you already have and pivot your ‘attract’, ‘convert’, and ‘maximise’ for the future) I’m going to work with a small group of lawyers to implement the strategies you need to protect your business from the current situation (and the economic consequences that will follow) and ensure you’re in the best position possible for strong growth once the crisis subsides.
-That means we’ll diagnose what your firm or practice needs to not only ‘survive’ in the coming months but to be ready to ‘thrive’ once the current situation resolves itself, boost your personal leadership, and then implement the ‘pivot’ strategies your firm needs to be able to attract and convert your ideal clients and maximise your team, time and existing clients.
+And if you’d like more in-depth help on creating AND implementing your ‘Pivot’ plan (so you can protect what you already have and pivot your ‘attract’, ‘convert’, and ‘maximize’ for the future) I’m going to work with a small group of lawyers to implement the strategies you need to protect your business from the current situation (and the economic consequences that will follow) and ensure you’re in the best position possible for strong growth once the crisis subsides.
+That means we’ll diagnose what your firm or practice needs to not only ‘survive’ in the coming months but to be ready to ‘thrive’ once the current situation resolves itself, boost your personal leadership, and then implement the ‘pivot’ strategies your firm needs to be able to attract and convert your ideal clients and maximize your team, time and existing clients.
 If you’d like more details then contact me quoting “90 days” in the subject line and I’ll be in touch directly.